Tempered distributions and Schwartz functions on definable manifolds: The case of open subsets definable in polynomially bounded o-minimal structures

 where the $k$-th coordinate of $\text{Ext}_1(\bigoplus\limits_{i=1}^{m-1}\bigoplus\limits_{j=i+1}^{m}s_{i,j})$ is $\sum\limits_{i=1}^{k-1} \text{Ext}_{U_k\cap U_i}^{U_k}(s_{i,k})-\sum\limits_{i=k+1}^{m} \text{Ext}_{U_k\cap U_i}^{U_k}(s_{k,i})$, and $\text{Ext}_2(\bigoplus\limits_{i=1}^{m}s_i):=\sum\limits_{i=1}^{m}\text{Ext}^{U}_{U_i}(s_i)$.

 \

-We end this section by proving that a sub-analytic diffeomorphism between open sub-analytic subsets of $\bR^n$ induces an isomorphism of the corresponding Schwartz spaces (Corollary \ref{sub-analytic-diffeo-induce-iso-of-schwartz}).
+We end this section by proving that a definable diffeomorphism (in a polynomially bounded o-minimal structure) between open definable subsets of $\bR^n$ induces an isomorphism of the corresponding Schwartz spaces (Corollary \ref{definable-diffeo-induce-iso-of-schwartz}).
 We will need some lemmas before.